Youth Advisory Council (YAC)

 Provide a service to others

-Address a need among youth
+Address a need affecting young people

-Organizing a special event for the school or community
+Organizing a school or community event

 Starting a volunteer or service project

-Developing a classroom or student council initiative
+Creating a classroom, club, or student council initiative

 Who Can Apply

-All applications must be written and submitted by students and co-signed by a teacher or adult advisor and the building principal.
+Co-signed by a teacher or adult advisor and the building principal

 How to Apply